ethereum-optimism/optimism/packages/atst/docs/sdk.md

 To read an attestation use `readString`, `readAddress`, `readNumber`, `readBool`

-Use `readAttestation` to with `bytes` passed in for the types parameter to read raw bytes
+Use `readAttestationString` with `bytes` passed in for the types parameter to read raw bytes

 Here is an example of reading an attestation used by the optimist nft